-When compared to the proposed Estrella Substation, a BESS facility, such as the hypothetical example shown in Figure 3-13, could be more compatible with its surrounding landscape and have less adverse visual effects.
+When compared to the proposed Estrella Substation, a BESS facility, such as the hypothetical example shown in Figure 3-1513, could be more compatible with its surrounding landscape and have less adverse visual effects.

+Due to the inability for a BESS to charge during peak loading/transmission outage conditions and the possibility of a P1 contingency lasting multiple days, Alternative BS-1 could not feasibly meet the Transmission Objective of the Proposed Project.
 Alternative BS-1 could potentially meet the Transmission Objective, and could be paired with another alternative that meets the Distribution Objective.
 The potential availability of suitable sites near Paso Robles Substation suggests that the alternative is potentially feasible.
 As the alternative could obviate the need for the new 15-acre substation, new 7-mile-long power line, and 3-mile-long reconductoring segment required for the Proposed Project, it could reduce potentially significant environmental impacts.
-Therefore, Alternative BS-1 is retained for full analysis in the EIR.
+Therefore, Alternative BS-1 is screened out retained for from full analysis in the EIR.